How to Make a Vignette like a Pro

 Simple vignette of three vases with flowers.A simple vignette composed of identical vases in varying heights.

-If you have a house for sale, the addition of a few vignettes here and there throughout your home can be used to highlight a particular decorative detail, create a focal point, or show the function of a room.
+If you're trying to sell your house, the addition of a few vignettes here and there throughout your home can be used to highlight a particular feature, create a focal point, or show the function of a room.

 Where can I display a vignette?

-Vignettes can be displayed on practically any horizontal surface in every room of your house.
+Vignettes can be displayed on practically any horizontal surface in your home.

-You can create a vignette on a coffee table, console, shelf, windowsill, fireplace mantle, an upright piano, bookcase, kitchen or bathroom countertops, as a dining table centerpiece, a nightstand, bedroom dresser, coffee table, foyer table and even on the floor!
+You can create a vignette on a coffee table, console, shelf, window ledge, fireplace mantle, an upright piano, bookcase, kitchen or bathroom countertops, a dining table, nightstand, bedroom dresser, coffee table, foyer table and even on the floor!

 How to make a vignette look cohesive

-• If you have a particular theme going on in your home, like a beachy cottage motif or farmhouse style, select objects that'll reflect that style.
+• If you have a particular theme or style going on in your home, like a beachy cottage or farmhouse, select objects that'll support it.

-• Choose a main topic for your vignette, or start with one amazing object to be the superstar and build your vignette around that.
+• Select one amazing object to be the superstar and build your vignette around that.

-• Be sure to move your display items close together, even overlapping some items.
+• Be sure to move display items close together, even overlapping some objects.

 • Vary the heights of objects within the vignette, keeping taller objects in the rear.